Curt-H/LearnToProgram/README.md

-# PracticeAndStudy
+# Learn to programm
-Some practice and study on programming
+a project which record my codes while learning new skills of programming